 Disadvantages:

-- Can be expensive, especially high-quality wools
+- Can be expensive, especially high-quality wool

 - Requires professional cleaning